Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - controlled braking/locking that prevents micro-movement

-When the team says a table “feels solid,” that is often the difference between acceptable and excellent surgical tables for spinal surgery.
+When the team says a table “feels solid,” that is often the difference between acceptable and excellent.

-Types of Surgical Tables for Spinal Surgery (and When Each Makes Sense)
+Types of Spinal Tables and When Each Makes Sense

-These surgical tables for spinal surgery are designed to cover a broad range of cases at a reasonable cost.
+Surgical tables for spinal surgery in this tier cover a broad range of cases at a reasonable cost.
 They work well for:

 - ambulatory surgery centers with mixed case loads